 329 Spectroscopy and Instrumental Methods of Analysis.
 S. A study of modern experimental methods with particular emphases on spectroscopic techniques.
-Methods covered include microwave, infrared, and visible spectrocopies, laser techniques, electron spectroscopies, NMR, mass spectroscopy, diffraction methods, and chromatography.
+Methods covered include infrared, and visible spectrocopies, laser techniques, electron spectroscopies, NMR, mass spectroscopy, and chromatography.
 The course emphasizes both the theoretical aspects and their application to fundamental physical measurements and to analytical procedures.
 Prerequisite: 318 or concurrent registration.
 Laboratory.
-Mr. D. Carter.
+Mr. M. Muyskens.